yao-laboratory/metaIMP/README.md

 8.2 Assembled contigs by Users

+Users can also use their own 'contigs.fasta' to regenerate metaIMP output tables.
+Here are the general steps to follow:

-1) Users need to process the original input file with metaIMP, in order to generate all the output folders.
+1) Process the original input file with metaIMP and generate all the output folders.

-2) They can replace the 'contigs.fasta' file with their own contigs file, which then can be re-used after deleting specific logs from the log folder, to generate the final tables
+2) They can replace the 'contigs.fasta' file with their own contigs file in the METASPADES folder.

+3) Remove the following log files from the log folder:

+A) Assembly_binning.log

+B) Binning__taxonomy.log

+C) Assembly_contig_annotation.log

+D) Snp_calling.log (This is optional, if users want to skip mutation calling)

+E) Snp_annotation.log

+F) Protein_annotation.log

+4) Resubmit the example_stand_alone_assembly.sh to re-run metaIMP with the new contigs.fasta

 ---------------------------------------------------------------------------------------